-- identifying ways to improve or define cross-border market practices in support of the internationalization of the renminbi, know your customer needs and anti-money laundering provisions and working with stakeholders on adoption of agreed market practices; - promoting a deeper understanding within the Asia-Pacific industry of the issues around shorter settlement cycles and developing consensus on optimal practice; - identifying financial messaging standards that can selectively enable harmonized market practices and cross-border connectivity across FMIs; and - facilitating better understanding of other issues that are made more critical as a result of closer integration and connectivity in the securities investment ecosystemincluding cross-border data availability, confidentiality and privacy aspects and registration issues with financial market infrastructures such as central counterparties.
+- identifying ways to improve or define cross-border market practices in support of the internationalization of the Renminbi, Know Your Customer needs and Anti-Money Laundering provisions and working with stakeholders on adoption of agreed market practices; - promoting a deeper understanding within the Asia-Pacific industry of the issues around shorter settlement cycles and developing consensus on optimal practice; - identifying financial messaging standards that can selectively enable harmonized market practices and cross-border connectivity across FMIs; and - facilitating better understanding of other issues that are made more critical as a result of closer integration and connectivity in the securities investment ecosystem, including cross-border data availability, confidentiality and privacy aspects and registration issues with financial market infrastructures such as central counterparties.

-As the Financial Market Infrastructure and Cross-Border Practices Work Stream takes advantage of various opportunities for public-private sector discussions under the auspices of APFF this year62 and continues to broaden its membership,63 policy makers, regulators and senior representatives and experts from multilateral institutions are encouraged to actively participate in discussions on how to develop an enabling Asia-Pacific securities investment ecosystem that can help address key pain points related to cross-border market practices and standards, selectively enable harmonized market practices and cross-border connectivity across FMIs, and significantly improve investment flows across markets.
+As the Financial Market Infrastructure and Cross-Border Practices Work Stream takes advantage of various opportunities for public-private sector discussions under the auspices of APFF this year69 and continues to broaden its membership,70 policy makers, regulators and senior representatives and experts from multilateral institutions are encouraged to actively participate in discussions on how to develop an enabling Asia-Pacific securities investment ecosystem that can help address key pain points related to cross-border market practices and standards, selectively enable harmonized market practices and cross-border connectivity across FMIs, and significantly improve investment flows across markets.

-62 These include the August 29 seminar in Seoul discuss the process of how to take stock of the current state of play at selected financial market infrastructure to determine the current practices for reach, business processes, nomenclature and the type and depth of platform and standards systems and usage, as well as the October 23 Beijing Symposium to help manage deliverables including confirmation of participating economies' FMIs.
+69 These include the August 29 seminar in Seoul discuss the process of how to take stock of the current state of play at selected financial market infrastructure to determine the current practices for reach, business processes, nomenclature and the type and depth of platform and standards systems and usage, as well as other future events to help manage deliverables including confirmation of participating economies' FMIs.
 The Work Stream will also ensure that its work is complementary to and overlapping with the work being done elsewhere under the APFF, and identify pan-industry issues to address.

-63 It is intended to invite more private sector participants from industry and academia across the region and retail and wholesale payments participants to join the Work Stream.
+It is intended to invite more private sector participants from industry and academia across the region and retail and wholesale payments participants to join the Work Stream.